lurodrigo/pformat/README.md

 ### Expressions

-Placeholders can hold not only variable names, but any R expression, provided that pformat supports its result type.
+Placeholders can hold not only variable names but any R expression, provided that pformat supports its result type.

 ```R